 - Performance: Integrating data from multiple sources can also affect the performance of the system.

 - Integration with existing systems: Integrating new data sources with existing systems can be a complex task, requiring significant effort and resources.

 - Complexity: The complexity of integrating data from multiple sources can be high, requiring specialized skills and knowledge.

 There are three issues to consider during data integration: Schema Integration, Redundancy Detection, and resolution of data value conflicts.
 These are explained in brief below.

 - Integrate metadata from different sources.

-- An attribute may be redundant if it can be derived or obtaining from another attribute or set of attribute.
+- An attribute may be redundant if it can be derived or obtained from another attribute or set of attributes.

-- Inconsistencies in attribute can also cause redundanciesin the resulting data set.
+- Inconsistencies in attributes can also cause redundancies in the resulting data set.

 - Some redundancies can be detected by correlation analysis.

 - This is the third critical issue in data integration.